1. Resource Library

 Your credit policy should cover the following:

-1. Terms of sale — How much credit you'll extend to customers and the terms
+1. Terms of sale — How much credit you'll extend to customers and what the credit terms are

 2. Credit extension — Processes to evaluate credit criteria for each customer